Domain Name and DNS Set Up

 For a subdomain, DNS delegation must be configured.
 During setup, Payrexx will provide four nameservers that need to be added as NS records in the DNS zone of the primary domain.

-More information on DNS delegation: https://www.nslookup.io/learning/zone-delegation/
+More information on DNS delegation:

 Send Payrexx an export of your domainโs current DNS zone.
 Based on this data, Payrexx will create its own DNS zone within its managed environment.
 You will then need to update your domain registrar with the four nameservers provided by Payrexx.

-A domain name is a user-friendly address that allows access to websites and other online resources.
+A domain name is a user-friendly address that provides access to websites and other online resources.
 It simplifies navigation by eliminating the need to remember numerical IP addresses, which computers use to identify each other on the internet.
 A domain name consists of two main components: the top-level domain (TLD) and the second-level domain (SLD).
 For example, in "example.com," "com" is the top-level domain, while "example" is the second-level domain.

 The Domain Name System (DNS) translates human-friendly domain names into IP addresses, enabling computers to identify and communicate with each other on the internet.
 When you enter a domain name in your web browser's address bar, your computer sends a request to a DNS server to resolve the name into its corresponding IP address.
 This process ensures a connection to the correct web server hosting the website you want to access.